Dorothy Donegan

+Biography

 Early life, family and education

 Donegan was born and raised in Chicago, Illinois, and began studying piano in 1928.
 She took her first lessons from Alfred N. Simms, a West Indian pianist who also taught Cleo Brown.

-She graduated from Chicago's DuSable High School, where she studied with Walter Dyett, a teacher who also worked with Dinah Washington, Johnny Griffin, Gene Ammons, and Von Freeman.
+Donegan graduated from DuSable High School, where she studied with Walter Dyett, a teacher who also worked with Dinah Washington, Johnny Griffin, Gene Ammons, and Von Freeman.
 She also studied at the Chicago Musical College and the University of Southern California.